Configuration File

 IMPORTANT!

 Use with caution and only when the prompt prefix is static and doesn't change between requests. {{random}} macro, lorebooks, vectors, summaries, etc. will likely invalidate the cache and you'll just waste money on cache misses.
-Behavior may be unpredictable and no guarantees can or will be made.
+The provider may have a minimum prompt size requirement for caching.
+Behavior may be unpredictable and no guarantees can or will be made, please review the API documentation.

 See: Prompt Caching